intel-iot-devkit/how-to-code-samples/README.md

 Plug one end of a Grove* cable into the "Grove* Moisture Sensor", and connect the other end to the "A0" port on the Grove* Shield.

-### Intel Edison Setup
+### IntelÂ® Edison Setup

 This example uses the `restclient-cpp` library to perform REST calls to the server.
 The code for `restclient-cpp` can be found in the `lib` directory.
-The `restclient-cpp` library requires the `libcurl` package, which is already installed on the Intel Edison by default.
+The `restclient-cpp` library requires the `libcurl` package, which is already installed on the IntelÂ® Edison by default.

+This example also uses the `crow` web microframework library to provide a simple to use, yet powerful web server.
+The `crow` library requires the `libboost` package be installed on the IntelÂ® Edison, as well as adding the needed include and lib files to the Eclipse G++ Cross Compiler and G++ Cross Linker.

 Update the opkg base feeds, so you can install the needed dependencies.
-SSH into the Intel Edison, then run this command:
+SSH into the IntelÂ® Edison, then run this command:

 ```
 vi /etc/opkg/base-feeds.conf